-Ignore: Stop matching, return from the match() function indicating tha t the packet is to be ig nored.
+Ignore: Stop matching, return from the match() function indicating that the packet is to be ignored.
+NoMatch: Stop matching, return from the match() function indicating failure.
+Count: Stop matching.
+Save this rule's attribute number, mask and value in the PME's pattern queue, then

-- Fail: Stop matching, return from the match() function indicating failure. - Stop matching.
-Save this rule's attribute name, Count: mask and value in the PME's pattern queue, then construct a flow key for the flow to which this this packet belongs.
+- construct a flow key for the flow to which this packet belongs.
 Return from the match() function indicating success.
-The meter will use the flow key to locate the flow record for this packet's flow. - CountPkt: As for Count, except that the masked value from the packet is saved in the PME's pattern queue instead of the rule's value.
+The meter will use the flow key to search for the flow record for this packet's flow. - CountPkt: As for Count, except that the masked value from the packet header (as it would have been used in the rule's test) is saved in the PME's pattern queue instead of the rule's value.